-- (a) Location.
-Except as otherwise provided in this section, bicycle parking shall be located outside a building. - (1) Short-term bicycle parking.
+(a) Location.
+Except as otherwise provided in this section, bicycle parking shall be located outside a building.

+(1) Short-term bicycle parking.
 Short-term bicycle parking shall be located outside a building within a convenient distance of, and clearly visible from, the primary building entrance.
 In no event shall bicycle parking be located more than 50 feet from the primary building entrance, as measured along a direct pedestrian access route.

-The applicant is not proposing to develop short-term bicycle parking spaces within the apartment complex, therefore the above standards do not apply.
+The applicant is not proposing to develop short-term bicycle parking spaces within an enclosed building space.
+As required, the proposed short-term spaces are visible and are not located more than 50 feet from primary building entrances.

-(2) Long-term bicycle parking.

-- (A) Generally.
+- (2) Long-term bicycle parking - (A) Generally.
 Long-term bicycle parking shall be located: - (i) Within a building, on the ground floor or on upper floors when the bicycle parking areas are easily accessible by an elevator; or - (ii) On-site, outside of a building, in a welllighted secure location that is sheltered from precipitation and within a convenient distance of the primary entrance. - (B) Long-term bicycle parking for residential uses.

-Long-term bicycle parking spaces for residential uses shall be located within: - (i) A residential dwelling unit; - (ii) A lockable garage; - (iii) A restricted access lockable room serving an individual dwelling unit or multiple dwelling units; - (iv) A lockable bicycle enclosure; or - (v) A bicycle locker.
+Long-term bicycle parking spaces for residential uses shall be located within:

+- (i) A residential dwelling unit;

+- (ii) A lockable garage;

+- (iii) A restricted access lockable room serving an individual dwelling unit or multiple dwelling units;

+- (iv) A lockable bicycle enclosure; or

+- (v) A bicycle locker.

-The submitted Site Plan and Architectural Floor Plans indicate that the proposed long-term bicycle parking spaces are located within Bike Parking 1-4 buildings and in the identified ground floor units within proposed Building Type A2 and Building Type A (see Exhibit 4).
+The submitted Site Plan and Architectural Floor Plans indicate that the proposed long-term bicycle parking spaces are located within the identified ground floor units within Building Type 1 and Building Type 2 (see Exhibit 4).